 Question 91.
 What is your assessment of the development outlook for these uses (Wi-Fi, IMT16)?
 Can you identify other uses that are likely to develop in this band [6425 – 7125 MHz (aka 6 GHz)]?

-The upper segment of the 6 GHz band (i.e., 6425–7125 MHz) is already designated or is a candidate for unlicensed operation in many countries and regions throughout the Americas, EMEA, and APAC.
+The upper segment of the 6 GHz band (i.e., 6425–7125 MHz) is either already designated as or is a candidate for unlicensed operation in many countries and regions throughout the Americas, EMEA, and APAC.
 The IEEE 802.11ax-2021 standard is completed, its associated technologies are mature, and there are growing number of devices in the market.

 Various countries have developed regulatory certification programs for IEEE 802.11ax-compliant 6 GHz enabled devices.
-Countries already started experiencing socioeconomic benefits of allowing unlicensed operations in the 6 GHz band.
-While some countries and regions are still debating the results of WRC-23 and IMT studies for 6425–7125 MHz band, industry is marching toward enabling the second generation of Wi-Fi products based on IEEE 802.11be in the same band soon.
+Countries have already started experiencing socioeconomic benefits of allowing unlicensed operations in the 6 GHz band.
+While some countries and regions are still debating the results of WRC-23 and IMT studies for 6425–7125 MHz band, the industry is marching toward enabling the second generation of Wi-Fi products based on IEEE 802.11be in the same band soon.

 Question 93.
 Do you think the band is a good candidate for implementing dynamic spectrum sharing to handle the planned uses for it?

-IEEE 802 LMSC believes that dynamic spectrum sharing mechanism such as AFC is appropriate for enabling Standard Power mode in the extension band.
+IEEE 802 LMSC believes that a dynamic spectrum sharing mechanism such as AFC is appropriate for enabling Standard Power mode in the extension band.
 AFC system certification planning is already under planning in the US FCC, while Canada ISED and Brazil Anatel are also preparing for enabling similar systems.
 Similar considerations are also ongoing in other countries, including South Korea, Australia, and Saudi Arabia.

 Conclusion

-IEEE 802 LMSC thanks the ARCEP for providing this invaluable opportunity to provide this submission with our recommendations.
-IEEE 802 LMSC respectfully requests that these recommendations be considered by the ARCEP during the final decision making process.
+IEEE 802 LMSC thanks the Arcep for providing this invaluable opportunity to provide this submission with our recommendations.
+IEEE 802 LMSC respectfully requests that these recommendations be considered by the Arcep during the final decision making process.

 Respectfully submitted